-Saina Nehwal, HS Prannoy test positive for Covid-19 at Thailand Open: Report
+Badminton: Saina Nehwal, HS Prannoy test positive for Covid-19 at Thailand Open

-Indian badminton players Saina Nehwal and HS Prannoy have tested positive for coronavirus and been forced to withdraw from the ongoing Thailand Open in Bangkok, according to a report from The Times of India.
+India’s Saina Nehwal and HS Prannoy have tested positive for coronavirus and been forced to withdraw from the ongoing Thailand Open in Bangkok, the Badminton Association of India said on Tuesday.

-Nehwal withdrew from her opening match at the Thailand Open against Malaysia’s Kisona Selvaduray on Tuesday after reportedly testing positive for Covid-19.
+Nehwal withdrew from her opening match at the Thailand Open against Malaysia’s Kisona Selvaduray on Tuesday after testing positive for Covid-19.
 She and Prannoy returned positive in their third Covid-19 test in Bangkok.

-The duo, along with Parupalli Kashyap, who was a close contact, has been asked to head to the hospital to quarantine for 10 days.
+According to a report from The Times of India, the duo, along with Parupalli Kashyap, who was a close contact, has been asked to head to the hospital to quarantine for 10 days.

 Kashyap was scheduled to play Jason Anthony Ho-Shue of Canada on Tuesday and according to the report, although he returned negative, he has been forced to get quarantined.